Why Professional Development is Important

 - Adaptability is crucial during times of change

-Adaptability is a learned skill and often incorporated into professional development training and courses.
+Adaptability is a learned skill and is often incorporated into professional development training and courses.
 By hearing from industry leaders and peers about how they have navigated changes and challenges in their careers, you can gain the tools and knowledge to apply to your own situation.

 - Successful people and businesses stay across new trends